Skip to main content

 • Callers choose who to call from the list

-• Still includes call locking to prevent duplicates (Caller can override in an At-Will pool)
+• Still includes call locking to prevent duplicates (Caller can override in a List call pool)

 • List can be sorted and filtered